Advance your career path

 Student Learning Outcomes

-- Incorporate knowledge and theories from nursing and other supportive disciplines.
+- Incorporate knowledge and theories from nursing and other supportive disciplines to promote and translate evidence into practice to effectively tailor health care to diverse populations.

-- Assume accountability to influence health policy, improve healthcare delivery, address the diversity of health care needs, and advance the nursing profession.
+- Assume accountability to influence health policy, improve healthcare delivery, decrease health disparities and address the diversity of health care needs.

 American Nurses Credentialing Center (ANCC) Announcement